The-Wolfson/CableChecker/JOURNAL.md

 **Total time spent: 7h**

-# 13th July Finished hardware.
+# 13th July: Finished hardware.
 I'm probably not keeping this thing as updated as i should...
 After wrestling with ESP-IDF and ESP-ADF for days on end, I decided to switch tracks and finish the hardware.
 And along the way i made some pretty drastic changes; the BOM has changed, the materials have changed, the design has changed.
 But it's for the best as I'm now 96% done with the hardware, and the bones of the firmware have been laid out.
 I still need to figure out how to attach the 4 parts of my case together (heat insets? snap joints?).
 With that (short) update,
 I'm for bed.